Frequently Asked Questions are categorized alphabetically and listed here.

 May a court reporter bill for the “first hour appearance fee” a second time when appearing at depositions of multiple witnesses in a single session relating to the same defendant?

-Do I need a court order for expedited or rush service of process (subpoenas)?
+Does an attorney need a court order for expedited or rush service of process (subpoenas)?

 Dependency and Termination of Parental Rights